-Social skills groups give children and adolescents a roadmap to navigate the often confusing world of social interactions.
+Social skills groups give children and adolescents a road map to navigate the often confusing world of social interactions.
 Many children with ADHD, autism, or a learning disability find it challenging to notice and make sense of the nuances of social language.
-Exposure to social situations, continuous feedback, and follow through with strategies is needed to build lasting social skills in children with social deficits.
+Exposure to social situations, continuous feedback, and follow through with strategies is needed to build lasting social and emotional skills in children.

 During the school year, the Learning Center offers fun, adapted recreation classes.
 Designed for students who have ADHD, high functioning Autism, learning disabilities and speech/language delays, our low student to staff ratio is a perfect way for students to enjoy recreation in a safe and therapeutic environment.
 Experienced certified or licensed professionals who work with children who have special needs facilitate the classes.
 Siblings are also welcome in the classes.
 This is a great way to keep siblings busy while their brother or sister receives other Learning Center services.